bobbui/tensorflow-serving-cuda-docker/README.md

 # tensorflow-serving-cuda-docker
-Docker image for tensorflow serving with CUDA which suitabel for development purpose
+Docker image for tensorflow serving with CUDA which suitable for development purpose

 This image is based from nvidia/cuda:8.0-cudnn5-devel-ubuntu14.04 include:
 - ubuntu 14.04